Migration and modernization: Common questions

 Does Azure Migrate support Azure Resource Graph?

 Currently, Azure Migrate isn't integrated with Azure Resource Graph.
-It does support performing ARG-related queries.
+It does support performing Azure Resource Graph-related queries.

-How is the data transmitted from on-premises environment to Azure?
+How is the data transmitted from an on-premises environment to Azure?
 Is it encrypted before transmission?

-The Azure Migrate appliance in the agentless replication case compresses data and encrypts before uploading.
+With agentless replication, the Azure Migrate appliance compresses and encrypts data before uploading it.
 Data is transmitted over a secure communication channel over https and uses TLS 1.2 or later.
-Additionally, Azure Storage automatically encrypts your data when it's persisted it to the cloud (encryption-at-rest).
+Additionally, Azure Storage automatically encrypts your data when it persists the data to the cloud (encryption at rest).

-We don't recommend using the recovery services vault created by Azure Migrate for Disaster Recovery scenarios.
-Doing so can result in start replication failures in Azure Migrate.
+We don't recommend using the recovery services vault created by Azure Migrate for disaster recovery scenarios, because that can result in start replication failures in Azure Migrate.

 What is the difference between the Test Migration and Migrate operations?

-Screenshot shows the difference in test migration and actual migration.
+Screenshot that shows the difference between a test and actual migration.

-You can select a Virtual Network for test migrations.
-The subnet is automatically selected based on the following logic:
+You can select a virtual network for test migrations.
+Azure Migrate automatically selects a subnet based on the following logic:

-• If a target subnet (other than default) was specified as an input while enabling replication, then Azure Migrate prioritizes using a subnet with the same name in the Virtual Network selected for the test migration.
+• If you specify a target subnet (other than default) as an input while enabling replication, Azure Migrate prioritizes a subnet with the same name in the virtual network used for the test migration.

-• If the subnet with the same name isn't found, then Azure Migrate selects the first subnet available alphabetically that isn't a Gateway/Application Gateway/Firewall/Bastion subnet.
+• If a subnet with the same name isn't found, Azure Migrate alphabetically selects the first available subnet that isn't a gateway, application gateway, firewall, or Azure Bastion subnet.

-The test migration button could be in a disabled state in the following scenarios:
+The Test Migration button could be disabled in the following scenarios:

-• You can’t begin a test migration until an initial replication (IR) has been completed for the VM.
-The test migration button will be disabled until the IR process is completed.
-You can perform a test migration once your VM is in a delta-sync stage.
+• You can't begin a test migration until an initial replication is completed for the VM.
+The Test Migration button is disabled until the initial replication process is completed.
+You can perform a test migration after your VM is in a delta-sync stage.

 What happens if I don’t clean up my test migration?

-Test migration simulates the actual migration by creating a test Azure VM using replicated data.
-The server will be deployed with a point in time copy of the replicated data to the target Resource Group (selected while enabling replication) with a “-test” suffix.
-Test migrations are intended for validating server functionality so that post migration issues are minimized.
-If the test migration isn't cleaned up post testing, the test virtual machine will continue to run in Azure, and will incur charges.
-To clean up post a test migration, go to the replicating machines view in the Migration and modernization tool, and use the 'cleanup test migration' action on the machine.
+If the test migration isn't cleaned up after testing, the test VM continues to run in Azure and incurs charges.
+To clean up after a test migration, go to the Replicating machines view in the Migration and modernization tool, and use the Cleanup test migration action on the machine.

-How do I know if my VM was successfully migrated?
+How do I know if my VM successfully migrated?

 What happens if I don't stop replication after migration?